Key Take-aways

 - Continuous education: Communicate frequently with members to build confidence and awareness.

-Fiduciary Responsibility in Focus
+Fiduciary responsibility in focus

 Plan fiduciaries — including brokers, HR leaders, and benefit managers — carry an obligation to pursue cost-effective, high-quality solutions.
-With health costs rising faster than inflation and specialty drug prices surging, exploring international sourcing is not just innovative — it’s responsible stewardship of healthcare dollars.
+With health costs rising faster than inflation and specialty drug prices surging, exploring alternate sourcing is not just innovative — it’s responsible stewardship of healthcare dollars.

 Partner with NASH

 The Network of Advanced Specialty Healthcare (NASH) serves as a strategic partner for employers seeking to manage specialty drug costs.
 NASH’s platform can be incorporated at any time during a benefit year.
 Our focus is patient safety, regulatory compliance, and seamless integration.
+With a team of industry leaders in specialty management, benefit design, and data exchange, NASH helps plan sponsors balance affordability, quality, and patient experience — while achieving significant, sustainable savings.